Life-Threatening Skin Rashes

 Rashes are very common conditions and can have many causes.
 Most rashes are not dangerous but rather are merely nuisances.
 Life-threatening skin rashes are rare, but when they do occur, you must identify them and go to a doctor quickly.

-Five potentially life-threatening disorders that have skin rash as the primary symptom are pemphigus vulgaris (PV), Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), toxic shock syndrome (TSS), and staphylococcal scalded skin syndrome (SSSS).
+Five potentially life-threatening disorders that have skin rash as the primary symptom are pemphigus vulgaris (PV), Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), shock (TSS), and scalded skin syndrome (SSSS).
 Signs of these life-threatening rashes include rash that affects the entire body and blisters.
 Accordingly, all of these diseases have one or more of the following features:

 The rash affects the entire body, or most of it.
 Rash affects both the skin and the mucous membranes.
 Mucous membranes are the moist linings of the following: